-Interlochen Arts Academy is the top-rated boarding arts high school for young filmmakers.
+Interlochen Arts Academy is the top-rated boarding school for filmmaking.
 You'll take a combination of production and theory-based courses.
 You'll have the opportunity to gain hands-on experience in all aspects of the filmmaking process, including: screenwriting, producing, directing, and post-production and editing.
 You'll immerse yourself in the art form's history and explore other disciplines that can help shape your work.

 Our experienced instructors are seasoned industry professionals, who will teach you the technical skills, aesthetic possibilities, and creative tools to capture your story in film.
 Your practical education in lighting, cinematography, music/sound, directing, and editing will prepare you for highly competitive undergraduate film programs or other courses of study.